TheCandidStartup/TheCandidStartup.github.io/_drafts/vaillant_arotherm_heat_pump.md

 # Living with a Heat Pump

-* Stable temperature
-* Radiators don't feel hot at all
-* Quiet!
+The first thing I noticed was how quiet it was.
+You get used to the sound a gas boiler makes when it ignites.
+It was shocking when it wasn't there anymore.

+The app tells me the heat pump is working, otherwise I wouldn't know.
+If you stand in front of the heat pump during a heating cycle, you can feel the cold air blowing out, but can barely hear it.
+It's more noticeable when running full speed, similar to a fridge.
+Even then, you can't hear anything inside the house.

+At this time of year, the flow temperature is around 22°C. The radiators don't feel warm to the touch.
+However, the house maintains a stable, comfortable temperature.
+I had to knock the heat curve down a couple of times when I noticed the temperature gradually creeping up over the first few days.
+The temperature has remained within a degree or so of the set point for the last week.
+There is some variation, particularly from solar gain on sunny days, but it evens out over time.

-* Adjusted schedule from 24x7 running to make most of overnight cheap rate.
-Off late at night before cheap rate starts, then off again early morning after it ends.
-Make up for it by extra heat during cheap rate.
-Opposite of normal practice of a slightly lower set back temperature at night.
+I adjusted the schedule from 24x7 running to make the most of our overnight cheap rate.
+The heating turns off late at night before the cheap rate starts, then off again early morning after it ends.
+We make up for it by generating extra heat when electricity is cheap.
+This is the opposite of the normal practice of a slightly lower set back temperature at night.
+It helps that our attic bedroom doesn't have any radiators and remains cool for sleeping.

-* Helps that our bedroom in attic doesn't have any radiators.
-We tell everyone it has underfloor heating (i.e. the rest of the house).
-* sensoComfort is junk, app much better for day to day control
-* sensoComfort off by default, takes 5 seconds to turn on, everything you want to do is 3 menus deep.
+We don't use the sensoCOMFORT at all day to day.
+It turns itself off after use and takes 5 seconds to turn back on.
+Once it's on, you find that everything you need is buried three menus deep, scattered among a multitude of confusingly named sub-menus.
+It has touch controls but not a touch screen, which makes navigation painful.

+In contrast the most important information is on the front page of the app.
+Everything else is logically placed a click or two below the widgets on the front page.
+The only annoyance is that the data displayed is laggy as changes have to bounce off Vaillant's internet servers to get from the appliance interface to the app.

-* Fine tuning can in theory be done with heat pump appliance interface.
-Can't tell because installing sensoComfort disables the overlapping functionality in the control box.
+We have to use the sensoCOMFORT to make more advanced configuration changes.
+In theory these could be done through the heat pump appliance interface.
+Unfortunately, integrating the sensoCOMFORT disables the overlapping functionality in the appliance interface.
+Apart from that, the only thing the sensoCOMFORT does is provide the indoor temperature displayed in the app.
-* Some confusion over weather compensation.
-Reports on forums from people without sensoCOMFORT say that weather compensation included with heat pump.
-On the other hand, all the installation details for outdoor sensor are in the sensoCOMFORT documentation.
-When buying sensoComfort you can choose either a wired package containing sensoComfort and wired sensor, or wireless containing sensoComfort, radio receiver and wireless sensor.
-* My best guess is that there's some way of buying those packages without the sensoComfort.
-* Only thing we're using sensoComfort for is indoor temperature pulled through into app.
-Not needed to control Heat Pump in inactive mode.

 # Next Time